nergaard02/cabinConnect/README.md

 3. Start the development server `npm run dev`
 4. Open the browser and go to `http://localhost:5173/` (Requires the backend to be running on port 8000)
 5. When finished, stop the server `Ctrl + C` in the terminal where the server is running.

+# How to Use the Application

+Start by either registering or logging in

+If you don't have an account, follow the **Registering an Account** instructions below.

+## Registering and Verifying an Account

+1. On the landing page, click **Sign in**.
+2. Navigate to the **Register** tab and fill out all required fields.
+3. After submitting the form, you will be redirected to the **Verification page**.
+   - A **6-digit verification code** will be displayed in the terminal where your backend is running.
+   - Enter this code on the verification page to activate your account.
+4. If you are unable to verify within **15 minutes**, use the backup verification link that was printed in the backend terminal along with the 6-digit code.
+5. Once verified, you will be redirected to the **Login page**.
+Log in with your newly created credentials (**username** and **password**).